belcurv/medium/articles/modular_js_3.md

     // do stuff

 });
 ```

-Let's add a `styles` task to our `gulpfile.js` after the required modules:
+Create a `styles` task in our `gulpfile.js` after the module assignments:

 ```javascript
 /* gulpfile.js */